How Much Gap Is Accepted For Study In Australia

 Documents Required to Justify a Study Gap

 The documents you need depend on the reason for your study gap.
-If possible, every major part of your gap should be supported by evidence.
+Try to support every major part of your timeline with evidence.

 Reason for Gap